devenes/my-aws-capstone-project/README.md

 - Step 13: Create Autoscaling Group with Launch Template

-- Step 14: Create Cloudfront in front of ALB
+- Step 14: Create CloudFront in front of ALB

 - Step 15: Create Route 53 with Failover settings